 Biogeography is about the distribution of flora and fauna in terms of its geography.
 Geography often shapes where plants and animals can be found, even within short distances.
 Ecology, biology, climatology, and geography are just a few subjects that are involved within biogeography.

 As its name suggests, the Burmese python is native to the country that used to be known as Burma (its name was changed to Myanmar in 1989).
 In addition to the country of Myanmar, the Burmese python is found other parts of Southeast Asia, namely Vietnam, Cambodia, Laos, Thailand, and parts of Indonesia.
 Burmese pythons are also found in Bangladesh and southeastern China.

 Although Burmese pythons have been found in Florida since the 1990s, the first report of established populations in the Everglades National Park was recorded in 2000.
 They are known for eating local species, causing a drop in the number of native species.
 Burmese pythons also compete with native wildlife species for food.

 A 2012 study found declines of mammal populations that coincided with the introduction of the Burmese Python.
 Observations of raccoon populations had decreased 99.3%, opossums 98.9%, and bobcats 87.5 percent since 1997.
-Cottontail rabbits, marsh rabbits, and foxes have all but vanished.
+Other mammals such as cottontail rabbits, marsh rabbits, and foxes have all but vanished.

 The negative impact the Burmese python has on Florida’s wildlife is only one of the invasive species causing problems.
 The state of Florida is a major hub for invasive species.
 There are at least 500 species of flora and fauna that are invasive within Florida.
 Florida’s own geography is a major factor.